tdwg/annotations/Meetings/TDWG2017/Notes.md

 Alex: Reverse: map measurement or fact and resource relationship into annotations - assert reslurce relations as

-Annotations into vocabulary suggested by John W.
+Using annotations for managing provenance of additions into vocabulary has been suggested by John Wieczorek.

 Alex: Who adds things to vocabularies.
 Life Stage vocabulary.
 Every addition to vocabulary gets an annotation indicating the source.

-Arthur Advanatage of annotations
+Arthur: Key advanatage of annotations is ability to conduct annotation conversations.

 Lutz: Using annotations of annotations in AnnoSys, ultimately up to the curator to accept or act on.